madjaqk/cyoa/README.md

 _[B]_

 **You rig up the connection to the ship's power supply and activate it.
 Amazingly, it seems to work: A few of the lights on the robot's case flicker on, and you can hear grinding inside as long-dormant electronics return to life.
 After a few minutes, a warbly, distorted fanfare plays.
 The robot rotates slightly, until (you assume) it's looking at you, and it says, "▬◦▨✜✃▯".
-(You assume it's speech, as a light, approximately where a both would be, flickers in time with the sounds.)
+(You assume it's speech, as a light, approximately where a mouth would be, flickers in time with the sounds.)
 You respond...**
 [A] "My name is Ethanicus.
 What should I call you?"
 [B] "Robot, obey me!"
 [C] "Begin diagnostic mode."